 Enter your name:

-Night Cramp is something from which a great many people occasionally suffer - and they donít easily
+from which a great many people occasionally suffer - and they donít easily forget it.

 can be very distressing and is more serious.
 It is not uncommon and has the rather clumsy name of intermittent claudications.

-The patient first complains of aching legs after exercise.
+after exercise.
 It may be slight, but gradually becomes more pronounced.
-Then the pain is not merely an ache, but a definite, crippling cramp, which can
+Then the pain is not merely an ache, but a definite, crippling cramp, which can become so severe that the patient finds he or she cannot stand after much walking.

-This is by no means the same as the night-time cramp already mentioned, and there is no absolute cure.
-The patient learns to regulate the amount of exercise he or she can comfortably
+the same as the night-time cramp already mentioned, and there is no absolute cure.
+The patient learns to regulate the amount of exercise he or she can comfortably take.

-A number of patients will secretly admit that so long as they
+will secretly admit that so long as they keep off tobacco they do not get this fearsome cramp.